ethereum/hive/README.md

   }
 ]
 ```
 ### Closing notes

  * There is no constraint on how much time a simulation may run, but please be considerate.
  * The simulator doesn't have to terminate nodes itself, upon exit all resources are reclaimed.

+# Generating test blockchains

+`Hive` allows you to create rlp encoded blockchains for inclusion into sync tests

+## To generate a blockchain offline

+`Hive` can be run with the `chainGenerate` setting to generate a blockchain according to specification
+and then exit.
+The current version only generates blocks with empty transactions, but this will be
+improved in the future to offer generation of chains that exhibit different characteristics for testing.

+* `chainGenerate`   Bool    (false)  Tell Hive to generate a blockchain on the basis of a supplied genesis and terminate
+* `chainLength`     Uint    (2)     The length of the chain to generate
+* `chainConfig`     String              Reserved for future usage.
+Will allow Hive to generate test chains of different types
+*	`chainOutputPath` String  (.)
+Chain destination folder
+*	`chainGenesis`    String  ("")  The path and filename to the source genesis.json
+*	`chainBlockTime`  Uint    (30)    The desired block time in seconds.
+OBS: It's recommended to set this value to somwhere above 20s to keep the mining difficulty low.

+For example   `hive --loglevel 6 --chainGenerate --chainLength 2 --chainOutputPath "C:\Ethereum\Path" --chainGenesis "C:\Ethereum\Path\Genesis.json" --chainBlockTime 30`

 # Continuous integration